 Accidentally deleted a Facebook story and want it back?
-You’re not alone — it happens to millions of users every day.
-The good news is that Facebook gives you real options to restore deleted Facebook stories before they’re gone for good.
-Whether your story was just deleted or expired naturally after 24 hours, this guide walks you through every working method, including the Recycle Bin, Stories Archive, and data download — in the exact order you should try them.
+You are not alone—it happens to millions of users every day.
+The good news is that Facebook provides technical mechanisms to restore deleted Facebook stories before they are purged from the server entirely.
+Whether a story was manually removed or expired naturally after its 24-hour window, the platform maintains specific data retention layers including the Recycle Bin, Stories Archive, and the “Download Your Information” tool.

 Method 1: Check the Recycle Bin First (Best for Recently Deleted Stories)